Lazaro232/Udemy/myProjects/guiAlbionApp/README.md

 ## Python Setup

- * This project use Tkinterframework to create a GUI to interact with the user.
+ * This project use Tkinter framework to create a GUI that interacts with the user.

  * Request module is used to interact with the Albion's API and retrieve the resources prices.